OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 | Workbook      | Excel on the web, Windows, Mac, iPad           | Task pane, Content     |

 > [!NOTE]
 > Office applications are supported on different platforms and run on desktops, web browsers, tablets, and mobile devices.
-You can't specify which platform can be used to run your add-in.
-For example, if you specify `Mailbox`, both Outlook on the web and on Windows can be used to run your add-in.
+You usually can't specify which platform can be used to run your add-in.
+For example, if you specify `Workbook`, both Excel on the web and on Windows can be used to run your add-in.
+However, if you specify `Mailbox`, your add-in won't run on Outlook mobile clients unless you define the [mobile extension point](../reference/manifest/extensionpoint.md#mobilemessagereadcommandsurface).

 > [!NOTE]
 > It is not possible for an add-in manifest to apply to more than one type: Mail, Task pane, or Content.
 This means that if you want your add-in to be installable on Outlook and on one of the other Office applications, you must create *two* add-ins, one with a Mail type manifest and the other with a Task pane or Content type manifest.